Mid Sussex Design Awards 2018

 - Will Dorman, MSDC Urban Designer

-A winning scheme will be the best scheme within its category and must have achieved a high standard judged by the Panel.
-Commendations will be awarded for other schemes that are judged to be well designed.
+A winning scheme is the best scheme within its category and must have achieved a high standard judged by the Panel.
+Commendations were awarded for other schemes that were judged to be well designed.

-All Award winners and Commended schemes will receive a framed certificate.
-In addition to this Award winners will receive a 200mm diameter plaque that may be fixed to the awarded building.
-These will be presented to the client and professionals involved in the design.
+All Award winners and Commended schemes received a framed certificate.
+In addition to this Award winners received a 200mm diameter plaque that may be fixed to the awarded building.
+These are presented to the client and professionals involved in the design.

-The shortlisted schemes will be visited by the Judging Panel on Tuesday 17th July and Tuesday 31st of July
+The shortlisted schemes were visited by the Judging Panel on Tuesday 17th July and Tuesday 31st of July

 Design Award Winner in the Sustainability Category (A)